Final Fantasy 7 Remake's classic mode makes you feel like a back-seat driver

 Guess I'll grab a snack while I wait...

-It's a strange feeling, to go from having full control over your game to becoming somewhat of a backseat driver.
-The AI takes care of you dodging, moving etc, and you really only need to perk up when the ATB bar is fully charged.
+It's a strange feeling, to go from having full control over your game to becoming something of a back-seat driver.
+The AI takes care of you dodging and moving, and you really only need to perk up when the ATB bar is fully charged.
 In fact, I got a snack and had a drink while I waited, occasionally weighing in on the battle to initiate a command to Cloud and team.

 While picking those attacks is a strategy in itself, I really didn't feel like I was doing much.
-I didn't feel invested in the battle, almost like I was a passenger in my own game – occasionally shouting out to "turn left" or "make a right".
+I didn't feel invested in the battle; it was almost like I was a passenger in my own game, occasionally shouting out "turn left" or "make a right".

-Final Fantasy 7 Remake is so stunning, it feels like a shame not to interact with it as much as you can.
+Final Fantasy 7 Remake is so stunning that it feels a shame not to interact with it as much as you can.
 And I didn't feel like I was really interacting at all – I was actually quite bored.

 Guilty gamer